CTUAvastLab/JsonGrinder.jl/docs/src/schema.md

 	updated::Int
 end
 ```
 `ArrayEntry` keeps information about arrays (e.g. `"a": [1,2,3,4]`).
-Statistics about individual items of the array are deferred to `item`, which can be `<:JSONEntry`. `l` stores keeps histogram of lengths of arrays, and `updated` is keep number of times this array has been observed in particular place in JSON.
+Statistics about individual items of the array are deferred to `item`, which can be `<:JSONEntry`. `l` keeps histogram of lengths of arrays, and `updated` is number of times an array has been observed in particular place in JSON.

 ### DictEntry
 ```julia